Transfer of Learning

 To be successful, each learning initiative must identify and employ meaningful levers that help with the successful application of skills to job-specific tasks.
 If you want to transfer learning and have the new skills “stick,” ensure that you, the participants, their bosses, and the executive team can adequately answer five key questions:

-This video overviews 5 Strategies to apply to improve Transfer of Learning.
+The video above overviews 5 Strategies to apply to improve Transfer of Learning.

 Brown, T. (2017,August 15).
 How can you ensure transfer of training – to get the results business leaders want.
 TD Magazine.
 Retrieved from https://www.td.org/insights/how-can-you-ensure-transfer-of-trainingto-get-the-results-business-leaders-want